7 Signs Your Service Desk Platform Needs a Migration in 2026

 Self-service deflection is one of the highest-return investments an IT service desk can make.
 Industry data consistently shows that the cost per self-service interaction is approximately US$2, compared to US$22 for a phone or email contact.
 If 90% of your users are still calling or emailing for every request, your self-service portal is not working.

-A self-service portal that requires users to navigate a complex category tree, or that has a knowledge base nobody maintains because it is difficult to update, will not be used regardless of how many times IT asks people to use it.
-In practice, user experience drives adoption.
+A portal that requires users to navigate a complex category tree, or that has a knowledge base nobody maintains, will not be used.
+User experience drives adoption.
 If the portal experience is worse than sending an email, users will send an email.

 The self-service cost gap